Install Home Assistant Operating System

 After downloading, decompress the image.
 If the image comes in a ZIP file, for example, unzip it.

 Follow this guide if you already are running a supported virtual machine hypervisor.
-If you are not familiar with virtual machines we recommend installation Home Assistant OS directly on a Raspberry Pi or an ODROID.
+If you are not familiar with virtual machines, install Home Assistant OS directly on a Home Assistant Yellow, a Raspberry Pi, or an ODROID.

 Minimum recommended assignments:

 - 2 GB RAM

 All these can be extended if your usage calls for more resources.

 - Select type Linux and version Linux 2.6 / 3.x / 4.x (64-bit).

 - Select Use an existing virtual hard disk file, select the unzipped VDI file from above.

 - Edit the Settings of the VM and go to System > Motherboard.
 Select Enable EFI.